-Green Liberty’s mission is to develop a society where people live in harmony with each other and their environment.
-The Green Liberty aims at informing people about social and environmental implications of current trends in consumerism, trade and globalization; empowering people to make meaningful decisions connected with their lives directly and indirectly; and opposing abuses of power.
+Green Liberty (“Zaļā brīvība” in Latvian) is a non-profit NGO founded in 1993.
+Green Liberty’s mission is to contribute to the development of a society where people live in harmony with each other and the environment.
+Green Liberty aims at raising awareness about social and environmental implications of current trends in consumerism, trade and globalization, empowering people to make meaningful decisions connected with their lives directly and indirectly and opposing abuses of power.

-The Green Liberty organizes press briefings, conferences, exhibitions, public lectures, expositions, and runs webpage and online campaigns.
+Green Liberty organizes press briefings, conferences, exhibitions, public lectures, expositions, and runs webpage and online campaigns.
 Green Liberty publishes environmental information, organizes different cultural and environmental actions, as well as does studies on socio-environmental issues and works on sustainable development and lifestyles, development issues and particularly on fair trade, climate and energy and waste related issues.
 Green Liberty also advocates government on sustainable development and environmental policy integration in various sectoral policies.

 Lapu iela 17Rīga, LV-1002Latvia

 Tel/Fax: +371 67 225 112